vporton/wrap-tokens/README.md

 * You could not use the bequested tokens directly if you need them, but would need first withdraw them from the system.
 (You can do at any time, but that's inconvenient.)
 * You could not use the bequested tokens for a DeFi earn interest, because they are not on your wallet but on ours and you would not receive the interest.

 The problems were solved!
-Just use one of the `SmartWalletWith*` contract (You need to deploy it yourself, you can't use somebody other's smart wallet - TODO: frontend for deployment) to put your tokens on it.
+Just use one of the `SmartWalletWith*` contracts (You need to deploy it yourself, you can't use somebody other's smart wallet - TODO: frontend for deployment) to put your tokens on it.
 This contract is an _Argent wallet_ compatible wallet, so you can do with your funds in it anything you could do with a plain Ethereum wallet.
 For example, you can earn DeFi interest from a DeFi token put on such a wallet.
 Moreover, we will inherit your earned interest, too.
 (Don't forget to approve withdrawal of the earned tokens by our charity!)

 Moreover, unlike the Argent wallet, all our `SmartWalletWith*` contracts are fully ERC-1155 compatible.